minhanhto09/NuCLS/README.md

 - `rgb_image`: A high-resolution RGB image of breast cancer tissue.

 - `mask_image`: A mask image with each nucleus labeled.
 Class labels are encoded in the first channel.
 The second and third channels are used to create a unique identifier for each nucleus.
-The field of view (gray area) is marked to delineate the annotated region.

-  [This file](hhttps://drive.google.com/file/d/1vT6ZG1s3IQkB9suI21qgzF2N5zM8z0qd/view?usp=sharing) contains the nucleus label encoding, including a special 'fov' code encoding the intended annotation region.

 - `visualization_image`: A visualization image that overlays the RGB and mask images to assist in interpretability.

 - `annotation_coordinates`: Each instance comprises a list of annotations for the nuclei, with each annotation encompassing:

-    - `raw_classification`: The base category of the nucleus, with 13 possible classes such as 'tumor' or 'lymphocyte'.
+    - `raw_classification`: The base category of the nucleus, with 13 classes such as 'tumor' or 'lymphocyte'.

     - `main_classification`: A higher-level category of the nucleus, with 7 classes including 'tumor_mitotic' and 'nonTILnonMQ_stromal'.